katharineegan/ocean_exploration_data_tutorial/README.md

 ![bubblegum-800](https://user-images.githubusercontent.com/12935901/209712532-8e0c0dac-daac-4fbb-ac92-666c4b0c8908.jpg)

-Bubblegum coral, Image courtesy of the NOAA Ocean Exploration, Windows to the Deep 2019
+Bubblegum coral, Image courtesy of NOAA Ocean Exploration, Windows to the Deep 2019

 ## R script tutorial
 The [R script](https://github.com/katharineegan/ocean_exploration_data_tutorial/blob/main/ocean_exploration_data_tutorial.R) for this tutorial covers most of the data science lifecycle.
-The first half of the R tutorial script covers installing packages, loading packages, importing files, quality checking the data, and converting the data into an analysis ready format all using basic and commonly used functions from the tidyverse packages.
-The second half uses the analysis ready data to conduct EDA, conduct a statistical test (a t.test specifically), and visualize the data using ggplot2.
+The first half of the R tutorial script covers installing packages, loading packages, importing files, quality checking the data, and converting the data into an analysis ready format using basic and commonly used functions from the ```tidyverse``` packages.
+The second half uses the analysis ready data to conduct EDA, conduct a statistical test (a t.test specifically), and visualize the data using ```ggplot2```.

 ###### Disclaimer
 All views expressed on this website are my own and do not represent the opinions of any entity whatsoever with which I have been, am now, or will be affiliated.